dart-lang/site-www/src/web/dart-2.md

   - <del>`dart_to_js_script_rewriter`</del>
   - <del>`test/pub_serve`</del>

-For example, look at the the differences in the [Quickstart example's pubspec][angular-examples/quickstart/pubspec.yaml] with these changes applied.
+For example, look at the differences in the [Quickstart example's pubspec][angular-examples/quickstart/pubspec.yaml] with these changes applied.